bshubh/MyAddressBook/README.md

 MyAddressBook

 Academic project.
-The intention of this project is to learn vCard bsaic version 2.1
+The intention of this project is to learn vCard basic version 2.1